 It might not be that long before larger swathes of the island become touristic resort-worlds.
 Especially as frequent visitors branch out further and further to discover new places since their old stomping grounds have been turned into strips of organic cafes and hipster restaurants.

 On the flip side, the development of Bali has posed many benefits.
 It is one of the pioneers of environmental consciousness and modernity in Indonesia.
 It sometimes feels like a weird mix of all the best that the Western world has to offer on an exotic paradise island.
 It may not be local or authentic, but Bali has some of the best food, best cafes, best hotels, best restaurants, best co-working spaces, and best everything in the world.
 That’s looking at the positive side of over-development.
 It’s great for us tourists since it makes our lives a whole lot easier.
-But it might not exactly be the best thing for Bali.
+But it might not exactly be the best thing for Bali or for the 4 million locals that are slowly losing their island to tourism.

 Final Verdict: Is Bali Still Worth Visiting?